Jump To Section

 - 1 tbsp caraway seeds (optional)

 - The first step in any fermentation project, no matter how basic, is cleanliness.
-You’ll need clean equipments, a clean product, and clean hands, since you’ll be using them to incorporate the salt into the cabbage.
+You’ll need clean equipment, a clean product, and clean hands since you’ll be using them to incorporate the salt into the cabbage.

-- Discard the outer leaves of the cabbage, then slice into quarters.
-Remove the core, and thinly slice crosswise.
+- Discard the outer leaves of the cabbage and the head of cabbage, then slice into quarters.
+Remove the core, and thinly slice or shred crosswise.
 (Depending on how long you like your cabbage ribbons, you can halve each quarter again for shorter strands.)

 - Transfer the cabbage, including any liquid, to your jar, tamping down occasionally to make more room.
 Cover the mouth of the jar with a cheesecloth, and secure it with a rubber band.